Contracting a crowd of heterogeneous agents: Main results

 \subsubsection{Stability results}

-Another relevant question is the stability of the optimal contracts in terms of changes in the interaction function.
-The following theorem allows us to estimate how the optimal effort of the agents changes with respect to perturbations in the interaction function ${G}$.
-Let ${G}: [0,1]^2 \mapsto \RR$, we denote by $\alpha_G^*$ the optimal effort of the agents given the interaction function ${G}$.
-Note that, by Theorem \ref{opt.contract.graphon.example.1}, $\alpha_G^*(t,u)=Q_G(t,u)$, where $Q_G$ is the solution of the system \eqref{infinite.system}. \begin{theorem} Suppose Assumption \ref{ass.reservation} hold.
-Let $G_1, G_2:[0,1]^2 \mapsto \RR$ be two interaction functions satisfying Assumption \ref{ass.G}.
-Then, there exists a constant $C>0$, depending on $G_1,G_2$, such that
+Another relevant question is whether optimal contracts are stable under changes in the interaction function.
+The following theorem estimates how agents' optimal efforts change under perturbations of ${G}$.
+For an interaction function ${G}: [0,1]^2 \to \RR$, denote by $\alpha_G^*$ the agents' optimal effort under ${G}$, and by $\mu^*_G$ the agents' equilibrium distribution under $G$.
+By Theorem \ref{opt.contract.interaction.example.1}, $\alpha_G^*(t,u)=Q_G(t,u)$, where $Q_G$ is the solution of the system \eqref{infinite.system}. \begin{theorem} Let $G_1, G_2:[0,1]^2 \to \RR$ be two interaction functions satisfying Assumption \ref{ass.G}.
+Then there exists a constant $C>0$, depending on $\|G_1\|_{\infty},\|G_2\|_{\infty}$, and $T$, such that